 \section{Abstract}

-Specialized accelerators provide gains of performance and efficiency in specific domains of applications.
-Sparse data structures or/and representations exist in a wide range of applications.
-However, it is challenging to design accelerators for sparse applications because no analytic architecture or performance-level models are able to fully capture the spectrum of the sparse data.
+Customized accelerators provide gains of performance and efficiency in specific domains of applications.
+Sparse data structures and/or representations exist in a wide range of applications.
+However, it is challenging to design accelerators for sparse applications because no architecture or performance-level analytic models are able to fully capture the spectrum of the sparse data.
 Accelerator researchers rely on real execution to get precise feedback for their designs.
-In this work, we present \pyxis, a performance dataset for specialized accelerators on sparse data. \pyxis collects accelerator designs and real execution performance statistics.
-Currently, there are 73.8 K instances in \pyxis. \pyxis is open-source, and we are constantly growing \pyxis with new accelerator designs and performance statistics. \pyxis can benefit researchers in the fields of accelerator, architecture, performance, algorithm and many related topics.
+In this work, we present \pyxis, a performance dataset for customized accelerators on sparse data. \pyxis collects accelerator designs and real execution performance statistics.
+Currently, there are 73.8 K instances in \pyxis. \pyxis is open-source, and we are constantly growing \pyxis with new accelerator designs and performance statistics. \pyxis can be a benefit to researchers in the fields of accelerator, architecture, performance, algorithm and many related topics.